 Causes of Medical Mistakes

 Medical mistakes occur for many reasons.
-Today, hospitals are understaffed, and often times, mistakes happen because of the overworked staff, poor communication, and poor information among people taking care of the same patients.
+Today, hospitals are understaffed, and often, mistakes happen because of the overworked staff, poor communication, and poor information among people taking care of the same patients.
 Errors also occur due to improper supervision of doctors in training and medical shifts for young doctors that are virtually inhumane in terms of how long doctors are expected to remain awake.
-The administration and staff at hospitals are frequently forced to comply with shrinking budgets and do not take the time or have the financial resources to determine how to reduce medical mistakesthat occur at their facilities.
+The administration and staff at hospitals are frequently forced to comply with shrinking budgets, and do not take the time or have the financial resources to determine how to reduce medical mistakes that occur at their facilities.

-Mistakes that occur in hospitals are estimated to be under reported by as much as 300%.
-The medical errors that are reported do not include mistakes that are made at out patient clinics, laser surgery centers, cosmetic surgery centers, nursing homes, and rehabilitation centers.
-It is fair to say that these high rated of death are completely unacceptable in a world where doctors are supposed “do no harm”.
+It is estimated that mistakes that occur in hospitals are under reported by as much as 300%.
+The medical errors that are reported do not include mistakes that are made at patient clinics, laser surgery centers, cosmetic surgery centers, nursing homes, and rehabilitation centers.
+It is fair to say that these high rates of death are completely unacceptable in a world where doctors are supposed to “do no harm.”

 It is now an accepted fact that a minimum of 1 million people have died in the past 10 years from extreme medical errors, based on a study from the New England Journal of Medicine.
-Examples of some mistakes are, leaving foreign objects in bodies during surgery obviously causing complications, because of poor handwriting a doctor’s decimal point shifts and the wrong dose of a prescription is given to a patient or a patient’s chart gets confused and the patient receives the wrong medication entirely.
+Examples of some mistakes can be from leaving foreign objects in bodies during surgery which caused complications, to poor handwriting or a doctor’s decimal point shift that resulted in the wrong dose of a prescription given to a patient, or a patient’s chart that gets confused and results in the patient receiving the wrong medication entirely.

-At Oppenheim Pilelsky we have handled a variety of catastrophic medical malpractice cases in the past few years.
-Including, the misdiagnosis of meningitis, the misdiagnosis of heart trouble, and not informing parents that their fetus had spina bifida, among other cases.
+At Oppenheim Law, we have handled a variety of catastrophic medical malpractice cases in the past few years, including the misdiagnosis of meningitis, the misdiagnosis of heart trouble, and the failure to inform parents that their fetus had spina bifida, among other cases.

 How to Prevent Being Injured From a Medical Mistake

-In the interim remember the old saying that, an ounce of prevention is a pound of cure.
-So if you or a loved one is ever involved in a major medical situation we hope that you will review the simple but important advice we have provided to you.
+In the interim, remember the old saying that an ounce of prevention is a pound of cure.
+If you or a loved one is ever involved in a major medical situation, we hope that you will review the simple but important advice we have provided to you.